 With Retinol and Tretinoin, you may see improvements in your skin in just a few days- this really will depend on your skin.
-You will likely notice a difference with pore size and skin texture pretty quick but results are also progressive- the longer you use it, the better your skin will become.
+You will likely notice a difference in pore size and skin texture pretty quickly but results are also progressive- the longer you use it, the better your skin will become.

 Can you become immune to retinol?

 I’ve seen a lot of conflicting articles about this- some people say that whether you use Tretinoin or retinol you will need to continue to increase the percentage to continue seeing results.
 Jan says this isn’t the case.
 Of course, you’ll see the most extraordinary improvements the first year but you will also continue to see progress over time.
 It’s not something you’ll look in the mirror and notice right away, but if you have damage programmed into your skin, retinol will continue to work its magic year after year.

 Do not stop or give up on your retinol, even if you think you’ve plateaued or become immune.
 In fact, Jan says “it should be against the law to take a break from retinoids”.
 Haha, she’s the best!

 She did say that you can use more than one retinol product a day, especially if you’re using a few of her retinol products in your routine like Duality to treat acne and Luminate to treat pigmentation.
 They both are used in the PM and all of her products are layered.